prometheus/prometheus/docs/querying/basics.md

 This is especially relevant for Prometheus's query language, where a bare metric name selector like `api_http_requests_total` could expand to thousands of time series with different labels.
-Also keep in mind that expressions which aggregate over many time series will generate load on the server even if the output is only a small number of time series.
+Also keep in mind that expressions which aggregate over many time series generate load on the server even if the output is only a small number of time series.
 This is similar to how it would be slow to sum all values of a column in a relational database, even if the output value is only a single number.